Experienced, kind, humorous and warm meet your camp hosts…

 Over the years, time and time again I have used The Work to question this “I know” mind I have.
 And explore and see how it constantly creates drama, creates stories, creates something out of nothing.
 This mind that unwittingly generates stress because of what it believes.
 I have experienced the freedom that comes when The Work is applied.
 I have seen that The Work consistently and unfailingly has led me back to peace on countless areas, topics, and situations.

 A certified facilitator since 2009, I work with clients 1:1 and offer workshops on money, relationships, parenting, meditation and The Work, clear communication, the body, yoga, and more.
-I have also brought The Work into business and helped many entrepreneurs and business people question their thoughts and become more effective in the workplace.
+I have brought The Work into business and helped many entrepreneurs and business people question their thoughts and become more effective in the workplace.
 I offer The Work to fellow parents based on my own challenges of raising children, and set up a UK based social enterprise Joyful Parents.
 I am also a qualified Art Psychotherapist and have worked in hospitals, mental health facilities and hospices with adults and children.
 These days I teach Yoga, continue to be a student of The Work and offer inquiry to my clients and students from all over the world.

-In my life and in the lives of those I have worked with, I see the great gift of service that doing The Work brings.
-Not only is my own life has been transformed and I see that this has affected not only me, but my children, my parents, my husband, clients, and friends all have benefited whether they have done The Work or not, simply because I have benefited, I have more peace within and that radiates out to the people and lives around me.
+In my life The Work has been an incredible gift.
+In so many ways my own life has been transformed and I see that this has affected not only me, but my children, my parents, my husband, clients, and friends – they too benefited whether they have done The Work or not, simply because I show up with more peace within and that radiates out to the people and lives around me.

-I recently moved with my husband and two children from Scotland UK to Vancouver Island, Canada.
+In 2018 I moved with my husband and two children from Findhorn, Scotland to Vancouver Island, Canada.
 It is my honour and my pleasure to continue serving this gift of The Work from the Pacific North West.
 I was a participant of The Camp for The Work in 2018 – an absolutely divine experience despite having a massive toothache I found peace!
 I have co-hosted in the years since.